-One of the many contradictions in the American Way of Life is that although every cabdriver speaks 3 languages (though not necessarily English), the Captains of the Bench tend to be monolingual (unless you count the patois of judicial decisionspeak as a second language).
+One of the many contradictions in the American Way of Life is that although every cabdriver speaks at least 3 languages (though not necessarily English), the Captains of the Bench tend to be monolingual.

-You’d think the trial judge would just send out for a different interpreter who didn’t have to worry about getting his kneecaps busted.
-Instead, the judge reasoned that the defendant’s friends and relations (presumably qualified interpreters all) were present in the courtroom and would have “hurdled the well” if they detected any semantic hanky-panky.
-(Translation: would have jumped over that low partition between the audience and the sanctum sanctorum guarded by platoons of hefty court officers).
+You’d think the trial judge could just send out for a different interpreter who didn’t have to worry about getting his kneecaps busted.
+Instead, the judge reasoned that since the defendant’s friends and relations were present in the courtroom and were presumably qualified interpreters, they would, as he put it, “have hurdled the well” if they detected any semantic hanky-panky.
+(Translation: would have risked instant bludgeoning by a squad of hefty court officers by jumping over the partition between the judge and the public).

-The Albany beaks were baffled at the defendant’s beef.
-Judge Write was positively sneering.
-What’s the problem? they asked.
+New York’s highest was baffled.
+What’s the problem? they sneered.
 The interpreter wasn’t involved in the case!
 He was under oath!
-All the interpreter does is repeat in English what the witness says.
+All he does is repeat in English what the witness says.

-The only judge who seemed to get that foreign languages aren’t just English in translation was the Hispanic lady, and sure enough, she dissented from the resulting decision today in People v.
+The only judge who seemed to get that foreign languages aren’t just English in translation was Judge Rivera, who makes a big deal of rolling her rrrrrr’s.
+Sure enough, she dissented from the resulting decision today in People v.
 Thomas Lee (NYCA 2013).
-The Court has created an “irrebuttable presumption in favor of official court interpreters under oath,” she said, and moreover, yo, a defendant has no obligation to make his friends and relations go hurdling over wells.
+The Court has created an “irrebuttable presumption in favor of official court interpreters under oath,” she said.
+Entonces, a defendant has no obligation to make his friends and relations go hurdling over wells.

 We were reminded of the Sherlock Holmes story The Greek Interpreter, which we won’t spoil if you haven’t read it, but it’s on all fours with Mr. Lee’s case.